bitcoin/bitcoin/doc/developer-notes.md

 - ThreadMessageHandler : Higher-level message handling (sending and receiving).

-- DumpAddresses : Dumps IP addresses of nodes to peers.dat.
+- DumpAddresses : Dumps IP addresses of nodes to `peers.dat`.

 - ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.